 The theory of intent to move suggests that by focusing on the intention to move as fast as possible (despite not actually moving fast) we can improve the nervous system's 'power pathways'.
-This leads to quicker activation of our biggest most explosive muscle fibers, faster rate coding of action potentials, and increased motor unit synchronisation.
+This leads to quicker activation of our biggest most explosive muscle fibres, faster rate coding of action potentials, and increased motor unit synchronisation.
 It's like a Jedi mind trick!

 So how does this work?

 Henneman's size principle

 Motor units are made up of the muscle cells and neural fibre that innervates them.
 Our body is full of small, medium, and large motor units, with their size determined by position in the body, our genetics, and training background.
 No matter the task, the nervous system recruits them from smallest to biggest, which makes sense, as it is trying to conserve energy; the big units will only kick in if the small ones aren't getting it done.

 By trying to lift explosively, you can effectively trick the nervous system into over recruiting the biggest most explosive units for every rep, training them to be more effective in sports situations where they can really help.